 It’s fair to say Dulux is a household name.
 Their trade version of durable matt is a product called Diamond matt.
 The shelf price for this paint is just over £80 for a 5L tin in a colour, so it’s a bit on the pricey side.

-You can have Dulux Diamond Matt tinted into any one of Dulux’s extensive colour range, and it is available online, any Dulux Decorating Centre, or loads of other independent trade merchants.
+You can have Dulux Diamond Matt tinted into any one of Dulux’s extensive colour range, and it is available online by clicking here, any Dulux Decorating Centre, or loads of other independent trade merchants.
 The opacity is good, and the application is quick and easy.
 Unfortunately, the sheen level of this product is a tad high, which leads to a few problems with regards to finish.
 If you’re not careful you will end up with visible roller marks and picture framing.
 Overall, I’d give this durable matt 4 / 10.
 For its price you would expect it to perform a lot better than it does.

 Johnstone’s Acrylic Durable Matt